n7koirala/image_matching/README.md

 ### PETS 2025 Artifact – README

 This repository contains the full artifact (code + environment) for our PETS 2025 paper titled "HyDia: FHE-based Facial Matching with Hybrid Approximations and Diagonalization".
-Follow the three short steps below to **build the Docker image, run the five face‑matching approaches, capture their latency/parameter output and generate the figures present in the manuscript**.
+Follow these steps below to  (1) build the Docker image, (2) run the five face‑matching approaches, (3) capture their latency/parameter output and (4) generate the figures present in the manuscript.

 ---